IndoorAtlas/sdk-cordova-examples/ReactNativeExample/README.md

 }
 ```

-Add `RCTIndoorAtlasPackage` to to package list in your `MainApplication.java`
+Add `RCTIndoorAtlasPackage` to package list in your `MainApplication.java`

 ```
 // ...